writhisdown/hatch-prompt-editor/SOLUTION.md

 ## General Improvements

+#### Comprehensive Testing
-**Comprehensive Testing:** Dedicate additional time to conducting unit and integration tests, ensuring reliability in all components and state updates.
+Dedicate additional time to conducting unit and integration tests, ensuring reliability in all components and state updates.

+#### Enhanced Mobile Experience
-**Enhanced Mobile Experience:** Optimize UI responsiveness and interaction patterns for mobile users by incorporating touch-friendly elements and enhancing layout behavior.
+Optimize UI responsiveness and interaction patterns for mobile users by incorporating touch-friendly elements and enhancing layout behavior.

+#### Styling & Transitions
-**Styling & Transitions:** Add animations and transitions to create smoother visual shifts between editing and preview modes.
+Add animations and transitions to create smoother visual shifts between editing and preview modes.

+#### Accessibility Enhancements
-**Accessibility Enhancements:** Guarantee full keyboard navigability, the use of semantic HTML, correct ARIA attributes, and support for screen readers across all components.
+Guarantee full keyboard navigability, the use of semantic HTML, correct ARIA attributes, and support for screen readers across all components.

+#### Scroll Sync
-**Scroll Sync:** Implement scroll position tracking to ensure a synchronized experience between markdown editing and preview views.
+Implement scroll position tracking to ensure a synchronized experience between markdown editing and preview views.